Proud Boy on house arrest in Jan. 6 case disappears ahead of sentencing

 WASHINGTON — (AP) — Authorities are searching for a member of the Proud Boys extremist group who disappeared days before his sentencing in a U.S. Capitol riot case, where prosecutors are seeking more than a decade in prison, according to a warrant made public Friday.

-The sentencing was canceled and a warrant for his arrest issued under seal on Tuesday, according to court records.
-The U.S. attorney’s office for Washington D.C. encouraged the public to share any information about his whereabouts.
+The sentencing was canceled and a bench warrant for his arrest issued under seal on Tuesday, according to court records.
+The U.S. attorney’s office for Washington, D.C., encouraged the public to share any information about his whereabouts.

 Worrell had been on house arrest in Florida since his release from jail in Washington in November 2021, less than a month after a judge substantiated his civil-rights complaints about his treatment in the jail.